Doing Business with Excello Law

 We shall not however, destroy documents which you specifically ask us to deposit in safe custody.

 We do not normally make a charge for retrieving stored papers or deeds in respect of continuing or new instructions to act for you.
-However, we reserve the right to make a charge based upon the time we spend reading papers, writing letters and other work necessary to comply with your instructions.
+However, we reserve the right to make a charge based upon the time we spend reading papers, writing letters and other work, cost and expenses incurred to comply with your instructions.

 We are able to communicate electronically with our clients and other parties using electronic mail (both direct and via the internet) and using computer disks.
 If we communicate electronically with or for you, you acknowledge and agree as follows:

 - There are some delivery risks in using electronic mail and you accept the risk of interception by third parties or of non-receipt or delayed receipt of the message;